tmtsoftware/m1cs-qsb-linear-encoder-reader/README.md

 Press `Zero Encoder Count` button to set the current position as zero.

+You can stop recording by pressing `Stop recording` button.

+## Recording to a CSV file

-Press `Start Recording` button to save the encoder readings in a CSV file.
+If you want to store the encoder readings in a CSV file, click `Set CSV Output Path...` first.
 It will ask you which CSV file to save.

+Then, click `Start Recording` button to start recording the encoder readings in the specified CSV file.
 The CSV file has three fields "Timestamp [ms]", "Raw Count" and "Position [mm]".

 This application records the encoder position at the QSB-D's maximum rate (512 Hz).
+One line in the CSV file is typically 30 - 50 bytes meaning that the CSV file grows at a rate of about 15 - 25 kB/s, or 0.9 - 1.5 MB/s.
+If you leave it running for more than one day, it would use up around 100 GB of your storage.
+So, please make sure that click `Stop Recording` button if you no longer need to record the encoder reading in the CSV file.

-The timestamp is based on the 32-bit timestamp register in the QSB-D, which is incremented at 512 Hz.
+Note that the timestamp is based on the 32-bit timestamp register in the QSB-D, which is incremented at 512 Hz.
 If you keep running this application more than 94.5 days, the timestamp register may be reset to 0.

-You can stop recording by pressing `Stop recording` button.
+The timestamp register is most probably based on a free running counter in the QSB-D, so, when you want to correlate the recorded data in the CSV file with something else, please keep in mind that it can be slightly less or more than 512 Hz.

 ## License